ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     #### **Cable Assembly Manufacturer**

-    Assembly Solutions is a UK leading manufacturer of Cable Assembly Services.
+    Assembly Solutions is a UK leading manufacturer of Cable Assembly & Cable Preparation Services.
 We boast an incredible 25 Years of cable assembly excellence and accredited to the International Standards of **ISO 9001** and **ISO 45001**.

     We're an award winning manufacturer based in Bolton and have a skilful team of 70 staff who help produce over 1,000 cable assemblies per week.
 Our friendly and focused operators are fully trained to the **Cable Assembly Standards of IPC** on all cable assembly production processes including; crimping, soldering, tinning and understanding acceptable tolerances set by the customer.